MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/Google-Drive-connector.md

 - Create workflows using this connection and plugins from Microsoft Copilot Studio.

 ## Limitations
-- Folder replies & comments aren't indexable.
+- Folder, replies & comments aren't indexable.
-- Currently, only files that are accessible to anyone in Google Drive are indexed and visible to all Microsoft 365 users in your tenant, from Microsoft Search or Microsoft 365 Copilot

 ## Prerequisites
 Before you create a Google Drive Copilot connector, you must: